Quasiperiodic Poincare Persistence at High Degeneracy: Introduction

-The first breakthrough of the conjecture mentioned above was due to Treshch\"{e}v (\cite{Treshchev}) for the persistence of hyperbolic resonant tori in 1989, 35 years after the establishment of KAM theory, and such tori have been called Treshch\"{e}v's ones today.
-For the persistence of general resonant tori, we refer readers to \cite{Cong,Li}, and for multi-scale Hamiltonian systems, refer to \cite{Xu2,xu3}.
-In fact, when the 1-order perturbation in $\varepsilon$ is nondegenerate, ones have completed the proof of the conjecture mentioned above, see \cite{Cong,Li,Treshchev}.
-However, \begin{itemize} \item[] \emph{is the conjecture true if the perturbation is of high degeneracy?} \end{itemize} In the present paper we will touch this essential problem.
+The first breakthrough of the conjecture mentioned above was due to Tresch\"{e}v (\cite{Treshchev}) for the persistence of hyperbolic resonant tori in 1989, 35 years after the establishment of KAM theory, and such tori are called Tresch\"{e}v's tori today.
+For the persistence of general resonant tori, we refer readers to \cite{Cong,Li,Xu2,xu3}.
+In fact, for Hamiltonian system $(\ref{005})$, when $P_0(I, \theta,0)$ in $\varepsilon P(\theta, I, \varepsilon) = \varepsilon P_0(I, \theta,0)+ \sum\limits_{1\leq \iota \in Z_+}\varepsilon^{\iota +1} P_\iota(I, \theta,0)$ is nondegenerate (we will explain what `non-degenerate` means later), the proof of the conjecture mentioned above has been completed, see \cite{Cheng1,Cong,Li,Treshchev}.
+However, \begin{itemize} \item[] \emph{What happens to the conjecture if $P_0(I, \theta, 0)$ is degenerate?} \end{itemize} In the present paper we will touch this essential problem.